What should you post on Social Media?

 Pair these with a hashtag like #FunFriday.

-Running a few posts like these in your feeds are great for social engagement.
+Running a few posts like these in your feeds are great to boost engagement on social media.

 This type of content shows the real people behind the brand and business.